 The Offence Of Possession of Cannabis and the CIR Scheme

-It is an offence under section 7(2) of the Misuse of Drugs Act 1981 (‘the Act’) to possess a ‘prohibited plant’ including cannabis.
+It is an offence under section 7(2) of the Misuse of Drugs Act 1981 (‘the Act’) to possess a ‘prohibited plant’, including cannabis.
 A person will be in ‘possession’ of a prohibited plant if it is within their exclusive custody or control.

 This offence carries a maximum penalty of 2 years imprisonment or a fine of $2000 or both if taken to court.
 However, for eligible persons, WA Police may issue a ‘Cannabis Intervention Requirement’ notice or ‘CIR notice’ rather than a charge for a possession offence, allowing individuals to avoid a criminal conviction.